ting-prado/cv_application/README.md

 ## Introduction

 This is my first React project, which is a small CV application.
 This application takes a set of user information and uses it to create a simple CV.
+It uses both functional (main branch) and class (class branch) components to write the app.

 ## Goals and Objectives

-- Use class components and revisit later to replace with functional ones
+- Use class components when working on this project for the first, then translate into functional components
 - Application should include a section to add general information, educational experience, and practical experience
 - Submitted information can be edited again

 ## Skills Emphasized in this Project

-- Writing in JSX
+- JSX Coding
-- Becoming familiar with props and state
+- Becoming familiar with props and state in both class and functional components
+- Lifecycle methods & Hooks
 - Changing states without mutating current values
 - Putting event handlers in React
 - Responsive styling